tylerdigital/advanced-custom-fields-url/readme.txt

 * ACF 4
 * ACF 5

-URL Fields were added as a core function of ACF 5.
-This plugin will not conflict with that, but is made redundant as of version 5.
+A URL Field was added as a core function of ACF 5.
+This plugin will not conflict with ACF 5, but is redundant when used with ACF 5.

 == Installation ==